what families are saying:

 We WILL prioritize long-term vocal health (#1!) treating our voice with care and (lots of) patience!

-We WILL establish a musical foundation by incorporating music theory and aural skills into our routine.
+We WILL establish a musical foundation by incorporating music literacy skills into our routine.

 We WILL need a willingness to learn (from each other, that is!)

-We WILL explore tools for effective storytelling through song.
+We WILL explore tools for effective storytelling through the songs you love most.

 We WILL strive to keep the act of music-making and creative expression joyful, above all else.